15 Remote Working Tips From Experience

 - Take breaks: Working continuously for a long duration is actually known to reduce productivity.
 So, instead of trying to do all the tasks in one go, try to break your work time into chunks of smaller duration.

 - Every day, have a plan of what tasks you will accomplish.
 Before you go to sleep, jot down the tasks for the next day, so when you wake up the next day, you know where to start.
 This way, you will be able to be productive as soon as you start your day.
+Also, you can use the RescueTime time management tool or check out some RescueTime alternatives to plan your work ahead and keep track of your working time.

 - Do other tasks when you are not at your productive best: Checking emails is one task you can do at this time.
 You can schedule reading them at the end of your workday or just before you take a break or do some household chores.